 While going head-to-head against the likes of the Honda Accord And Toyota Camry, the Altima's success is due to its combination of family-sedan-practicality with the handling and performance of a vehicle closer to those usually preferred by a driving enthusiast.
 What's more, with the introduction of the Nissan Altima Coupe in 2008, performance handling ability was further enhanced through its shorter wheelbase.

-They've also received solid independent ratings, again often centered around performance (particularly with the V-6 engine) handling and stability, but also include accolades for ride comfort, interior space, feature levels, strong styling and above-average resale values.
+They also received solid independent ratings at the time, again often centered around performance (particularly with the V-6 engine) handling and stability, but also for ride comfort, interior space, feature levels, strong styling and above-average resale values.

-Ratings by actual Altima owners have also been very good.
-Consumer Reviews over at Edmunds.com, for example, gives the Altima a 9 out of 10.
-Cars.com also gives it its "Best Bet" designation as a used car choice.
+Ratings by actual Altima owners were also very good.
+Consumer Reviews over at Edmunds.com, for example, gave the Altima a 9 out of 10.
+Cars.com also gave it its "Best Bet" designation as a used car choice.

 The fourth Altima generation debuted in 2007 and was produced through 2012.
 It's available in both sedan and coupe body styles with three trims: 2.5, 2.5 S and 3.5 SR. Powering the 2.5 models is a 2.5-liter four-cylinder engine with an output of 175 horsepower.
 The sedan comes with a continuously variable transmission (CVT), while the coupe can be found with either the CVT or a 6-speed manual transmission.
 Under the hood of the 3.5 SR is a 3.5-liter V6 that pumps out a robust 270 horsepower, paired with the same transmission choices as the 2.5.

 The previous Altima generation (the third) was produced for the 2002 - 2006 model years and is quite similar to the fourth generation version.
 When compared to its predecessor, however, it added about 6 inches in length, a stronger body and a new suspension.
 It was also one of the most powerful family sedans at the time, equipped with either a 175-horsepower 2.5-liter four-cylinder engine or a 240-horsepower 3.5-liter V6 and was coupled with either a 5-speed automatic or 5-speed manual transmission.

 Also during this production run, and for more serious driving enthusiasts, the Altima SE-R (2005 and 2006) is particularly appealing due to its additional power, firmer suspension and 6-speed manual transmission.